-A bus tour is cheaper than a private tour, but it usually takes longer to arrive at Shigatse as it stops at “attractions”.
+A bus tour is cheaper than a private tour, but it usually takes longer to arrive at Shigatse as it stops at "attractions".
 Group tour buses' seats are small; you may be uncomfortably seated for 6 hours.

 The capacity of a mini van is usually 7–14 seats for 5–8 people.
 The heating system is better than on a bus, and seats can be more comfortable.
 We at China Highlights usually arrange comfortable vans for our customers.

 Many of the 4WDs used in Tibet are old now, and the heating systems don't work so well.
 Since the Lhasa-Shigatse road was asphalted 4WDs have been less used.

 If you don’t want to take a 6-hour van ride to Shigatse, you can ask your travel agency to arrange a train trip for you.
 You can take a train from Lhasa to Shigatse at 8:30 am taking about 3 hours, or at 3:20 pm taking about 2½ hours.

 Lhasa–Shigatse train schedule

 You can only get to Tingri by road.
-90% is asphalted, but some is dirt.
+90% is asphalted, but some are dirt.
 There are some steep and winding ascents and descents.

 From Tingri to Rongbuk Monastery, the good news is that the road is well asphalted now.
 But there are still many zig-zag bends that may cause car sickness.

-After you get off at the base camp, you will need to take the shuttle bus or walk to the viewing point.
+After you get off at the EBC base camp, you will need to take the shuttle bus or walk to the viewing point.
 During this short journey, you can see the peak of Mount Everest in clear weather.